AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex1/ex1.1/README.md

 In these exercises, you have learned how:

-* To address Horizontal Privilege Escalation by implementing crucial data ownership field (assignedTo) and enforcing granular authorization rules.
+* To address Horizontal Privilege Escalation by implementing the crucial data ownership field (assignedTo) and enforcing granular authorization rules.
 * To leverage CAP's native @restrict annotation and the $user context to declaratively define and enforce security policies directly within the service definition.
 * To secure the application by ensuring support users can only modify/delete incidents assigned to them, thereby reinforcing business logic and mitigating a critical OWASP Top 10 vulnerability.